minicomp/wax/README.md

 # Contributing

 We welcome contributions to Wax, including bug reports and feature requests (submitted as [Issues](https://github.com/minicomp/wax/issues)), code contributions (submitted as [Pull Requests](https://github.com/minicomp/wax/pulls)), and documentation updates (submitted however!)
 Not sure where to start?
-Feel free to get in touch via [GitHub issue](https://github.com/minicomp/wax/issues) or [Gitter chat](https://gitter.im/minicomp/wax).
+Feel free to get in touch via [GitHub issue](https://github.com/minicomp/wax/issues) or grab an invite to join the conversation on the `#minicomp-wax` channel of the [Code4Lib Slack](https://docs.google.com/forms/d/e/1FAIpQLSeD77mBp0Y13mFePF8UmDwFrlbxNx3VttEjz_3dgglJeK-Zbg/viewform?c=0&w=1).